 University of California, Irvine

-Eric is a Ph.D. student in civil and environmental engineering at the UC Irvine at the Center for Hydrometeorology and Remote Sensing.
-He is studying climate-scale trends of precipitation in the life-cycles of hydroclimate extremes, namely tropical cyclones and atmospheric rivers.
+Eric is a Ph.D. candidate in civil and environmental engineering at the UC Irvine at the Center for Hydrometeorology and Remote Sensing.
+He is studying climate-scale trends of precipitation in hydroclimate extremes, namely tropical cyclones and atmospheric rivers.
+At UC Irvine, Eric is co-president of the Civil and Environmental Engineering Graduate Association (CEEGA), a trainee of the National Science Foundation Ridge to Reef Traineeship, and a founding member of the UC Student Research Union (SRU-UAW).
 During his undergrad at UC Santa Barbara, he studied Earth Science with a minor in Astronomy and Planetary Science.
 In his spare time, Eric enjoys hiking, snowboarding, paddleboarding—really, anything outdoors—along with cooking, gaming with friends, and playing with his pet parrot, Bandida.

 Leila Saberi (Chair)